 People perform Navratri in their homes or temples dedicated to various embodiments of Goddess Durga during the festival of Navratri.
 For nine days, mantra chanting, bhajan recitals, and shloka recitals follow the Navratri rituals.

 Sharadiya Navratri, the symbolic celebration of nine incarnations of Durga is worshipped all over India in a different style.
 May this Navratri, Goddess Durga bless you with good health, happiness, and prosperity.

 Apart from the blessings of Maa Durga, you also have the support of astrology.
 Talk to astrologers for guidance.
-First consultation with 100% Cashback.
+The first consultation with 100% Cashback.